daisygunn/my-contact-book/README.md

 ### Using Github & Gitpod

-In order to deploy my commnand-line-interface application I had to use the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template), as this enables the application to be properly viewed on Heroku using a mock terminal.
+To deploy my command-line interface application, I had to use the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template), as this enables the application to be properly viewed on Heroku using a mock terminal.

 - Click the `Use This Template` button.
 - Add a repository name and brief description.
 - Click the `Create Repository from Template` to create your repository.
-- To create a gitpod workspace you then need to click `Gitpod`, this can take a few minutes.
+- To create a Gitpod workspace you then need to click `Gitpod`, this can take a few minutes.
 - When you want to work on the project it is best to open the workspace from Gitpod (rather than Github) as this will open your previous workspace rather than creating a new one.
 You should pin the workspace so that it isn't deleted.
--  Commiting your work should be done often and should have clear/explanatory messages, use the following commands to make your commits:
+-  Committing your work should be done often and should have clear/explanatory messages, use the following commands to make your commits:
     - `git add .`: adds all modified files to a staging area
     - `git commit -m "A message explaining your commit"`: commits all changes to a local repository.
-    - `git push`: pushes all your commited changes to your Github repository.
+    - `git push`: pushes all your committed changes to your Github repository.

 *Forking the GitHub Repository*